 Depression can take many forms.
 However, if you don't know which form you have you may be treating it incorrectly.
-Previously, I described four types of depression with the hope of helping people identify their specific form so that they can pursue the most effective treatment.
+Though most people are familiar with the various depressive disorders outlined by the DSM-5 (if not, this article provides a good summary of depressive disorders across categories), however, the rigid categories of the DSM-5 doesn't adequately capture the different manifestations of depression that people experience.
+As such, I previously described four types of depression in a paradigm different from the DSM-5, with the hope of helping people better label the form of depression afflicting them so that they can pursue the most effective treatment.
 Of the four types of types I described, I've found that the trickiest to treat might be what I call existential depression.

 As the name implies, existential depression is perhaps a depressive state caused by one's hopelessness, fear, or uncertainty about the existential issues we face in the human experience.
 It may be the type of depression that afflicted poor Hamlet in the Shakespearean play that bears his name.